pyushagarwal/FolderViewer/README.md

  ### To Do
- - Expose UI to modify user details like password reset.
+ - Expose UI to modify user details and reset password.
  - Currently, the session key is stored in the server memory.
 A redis cache could be used for persistence.
  - Provide copy, cut and move functionality.
  - Update the test suite.
+ - Increase the maximum supported file size for uploads.
+Currently, it is 200 MB.

 ### Installation